xniu7/jhuclass.genome.project/mapred/readme.md

 * the sixth arg is th hadoop streaming jar (dfs only)

 Format of genome reference file
-* fasta file. file name should end with the .fa
+* the file should contain only one line sequence with a,c,g,t,n characters
-* genome file. other file names, in this file, there is only one line with dna sequence.
+* if input is fasta file. use fasta2sequence tool first in ```../tool/fasta2sequence.py```